web-ridge/react-native-ridge-navigation/README.md

 ⚠️ This is beta software, things can break.

 Things which are not finished yet:
-- useFocus (like useEffect but for when screen is focused)
 - documentation
 - create universal lazyWithPreload for screens (only on web, but [callstack/repack](https://github.com/callstack/repack) can fix it native too)
 - universal modal (web support too)